Chamblen12/DataViz_Final_Proj/classmate_projects.md

 ## April 6

 DOing a shiny app on NHL data.
 Looking at power play goals vs ice time.
 Problem with dataset not plotting shader for all teams

+##April 18th

+Charlie working on scraping ecac hockey data and creating a function that allows user to create grpahs without knowing how to use R.